Milne

 Each week we will focus on a family of letters that are formed in similar ways.
 This week is the caterpillar family.
 The children have practised c, a and d.
 Please find the handwriting sheet in your child’s homework folder.
 There is also space for your child to practice writing their name.

-In Phonics this week we have learnt the sounds w, z and x
+In Phonics this week we have learnt the sounds z and x.
+We will now assess the children and organise them into smaller groups.

 z – Zig, Zag, Zig